CynthiaAdesuwa/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-Write a function that returns the nth node of a dlistint_t linked list.
+Write a function that returns the sum of all the data (n) of a dlistint_t linked list.